subbutvl/awesome-unity-virtual-production/README.md

 ## Unity 3D LEDWall possible solutions and assets ##

-Depends of your LedWall Layout if is curved you will need to adjust the distortion of your virtual camera(s) to fits the real world.
+Depends of your LedWall Layout if is "curved" you will need to adjust the distortion of your virtual camera(s) to fits the real world.

 ### Thirdy Part options: ###